ReisCodes/IaC_Terraform_Orchestration/README.md

 ![](TerraformHybrid.jpeg)

-1. within our main.tf we need to add this code for the different components of a VPC
+ within our main.tf we need to add this code for the different components of a VPC

+1. This block of code creates our VPC

 ```
 # Create VPC within AWS resource